 CNN 10 posts 10-minute videos that give an overview of some of the top current news stories.
 They are currently taking a break for the summer, but when school is in session, they post a new video almost every week day.
 It can be a good way to keep your students informed about the news.
 I usually don’t play the entire video but just choose one segment to watch at a time (usually just 2-3 minutes).
 The only downside to these videos is that the news anchor seems to talk very fast.
 But you can always just slow down the speed of the videos.
-(On their website, you can only slow down the speed to .5x, which I think is too ridiculously slow!
+(On their website, you can only slow down the speed to .5x, which I think is too ridiculously slow and just sounds weird!
 However, you can usually find their videos on YouTube, where you can change the speed to .75x).

 Leave a comment if you know of any other good websites with videos for English learners!